Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 *Love your browser and keep it up to date* 😎

-I will go into more details for all those files (HTML, CSS & Javascript) with comings posts
+I will go into more details for all those files (HTML, CSS & Javascript) with comings posts.

+**[UPDATE]** {% post_link html-basic-part-1 here is the the first part of HTML document! %}

 Thanks to [xpac27](https://github.com/xpac27) for the corrections!